wp-plugins/who-stick-it/readme.txt

 * you can edit this zone
 * you can delete this zone
 * you can make an class or id stikable
+* you can exclude stiky on some page

 == Installation ==